oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/deploying-applications/_index.md

 Use credential mapping to control access between WebLogic resources and remote systems.
 WebLogic Server allows you to restrict access on a per-application basis.

-1. Determine which MBean configuration data is required to form a connection between the WebLogic resource and its security data.
+1.  <a id="STEP_WQV_TFR_42C"></a>Determine which MBean configuration data is required to form a connection between the WebLogic resource and its security data.

     1. In the **Security Data Tree**, go to **Realms**, then *myRealm*, then **Credential Mappers**.